 - Position a rack in the center of the oven and preheat to 400 degrees Fahrenheit.

 - Cook the bacon in a 9 Inch Cast Iron Skillet over medium heat until it starts to sizzle.
 Regulate the heat so that it cooks slowly and evenly, stirring occasionally.
 Once the bacon has started to color, stir in the scallions and continue to cook until the bacon is crisp, about 5 minutes longer.

 - As soon as you start cooking the bacon, combine all the dry ingredients and cheese in a medium bowl and stir well to mix.
 In a 2-cup measuring cup, whisk the milk and eggs together and set near the bowl.

-- Once the bacon is ready, add the egg mixture and melted butter to the dry ingredients.
-Pour the contents into the skillet and use a large rubber spatula to mix the batter until smooth.
+- Once the bacon is ready, add the egg mixture and melted butter to the dry ingredients and mix the batter until smooth.
 Fold in the bacon and scallion mixture.

 - Set the empty skillet over medium heat (it doesn’t matter if a few pieces of bacon and scallion have remained behind) and let it heat for a minute.
 Pour in the batter.
 Arrange jalapeños on the surface.
 Bake the cornbread until it is risen and firm, about 20 minutes.

 - Cool on a rack for 5 minutes and serve while still warm, cut into wedges.

 Note: This recipe was originally written for a 9 Inch Skillet.
 We used our Cast Iron Wedge Pan, which we pre-heated in the oven while we cooked the bacon in a separate skillet on the stovetop.
 The recipe filled the wedge pan and we had enough extra batter to fill a round mini server, as well!